bradhowes/swift-grdb-tca/README.md

 ## Drilling Down

-The top-level view [FromStateView][7] start with a TCA `NavigationStack` view builder.
+The top-level view [RootView][7] starts with a TCA `NavigationStack` view builder.
 The subsequent `List` views define `NavigationLink` elements for each movie or actor in the view.
 These drive the transitions into the next view, and record the path for the `Back` button to follow when moving back up.

-The top-level reducer in `FromtStateView` monitors for `path` actions and handles the selections made by the child views, [ActorMoviesView][8] and [MovieActorsView][9].
+The top-level reducer in `RootFeature` monitors for `path` actions and handles the selections made by the child views, [ActorMoviesView][8] and [MovieActorsView][9].
 This is pretty much as what is documented on TCA's [Pushing Features onto the Stack][10] page.

 Each of the drill-down views can also change the favorite state of a movie, either via toolbar button in the `MovieActorsView` view, or by swiping in the `ActorMoviesView` view.
 When a parent view comes back into view, it should